 The types of materials a recycling facility accepts will often depend on what products can be made or re-made from those materials.

 If buyers of recycled goods are not interested in using a lower grade of paper – like paper that contains small amounts of plastic – there won’t be a market for recycling those products.
-That’s why checking with your local recycling center, or curbside program is always important.
+That’s why checking with your local recycling center or curbside program is always important.

 WestRock Study About Pizza Box Recycling